Skip to Main Navigation

 Overview

-Uruguay stands out in Latin America for being an egalitarian society and for its high income per capita, low level of inequality and poverty and the almost complete absence of extreme poverty.
-In relative terms, its middle class is the largest in America and represents more than 60% of its population.
+Uruguay stands out in Latin America for being an egalitarian society, for its high per capita income, and for its low levels of poverty and inequality.
+In relative terms, its middle class is the largest in the LAC region and represents more than 60 percent of its population.

 LENDING